jeremynoesen/homebridge-dyson-bp01/README.md

 1. Set up your BroadLink RM with the BroadLink app.
    1. For standard setup, follow the full setup process within the app.
 Then, in device properties, disable `Lock device`.
    2. For local network setup, follow the in-app setup, but stop at the "Add Devices" page.
 Do not continue the setup process, and close the app.
-2. Place the device so it has a direct line of sight to the fan's display.
+2. Place the device so that it has a direct line of sight to the fan's display.

 ### Dyson BP01 Setup
 Using the remote provided with the fan: